-As of December 31, 2018 and 2017, the total amount of gross unrecognized tax benefits (excluding the federal benefit received from state positions) was \$4,902 and \$4,225, respectively.
-Of these totals, \$3,997 and \$3,457, respectively, (net of the federal benefit received from state positions) represent the amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate.
+As of December 31, 2019 and 2018, the total amount of gross unrecognized tax benefits (excluding the federal benefit received from state positions) was \$5,367 and \$4,902, respectively.
+Of these totals, \$4,367 and \$3,997, respectively, (net of the federal benefit received from state positions) represent the amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate.
 Our continuing practice is to recognize penalties within selling, general and administrative expenses and interest related to income tax matters in income tax expense in the consolidated statements of income.
-As of December 31, 2018 and 2017, the cumulative amount of estimated accrued interest and penalties resulting from such unrecognized tax benefits was \$755 and \$540, respectively, and is included in deferred income taxes and other current liabilities in the accompanying consolidated balance sheets.
+As of December 31, 2019 and 2018, the cumulative amount of estimated accrued interest and penalties resulting from such unrecognized tax benefits was \$855 and \$755, respectively, and is included in deferred income taxes and other current liabilities in the accompanying consolidated balance sheets.

-The changes in gross unrecognized tax benefits are as follows:
+The changes in gross unrecognized tax benefits were as follows: